corsur/PerformanceStaking/programs/steward/README.md

     * yield_score
 ```

-As a validator, in order to receive a high score for JitoSOL, you must meet these binary eligibility criteria, and return a high rate of rewards to your stakers.
-The eligibility criteria ensure that we're delegating to validators that meet some important properties for decentralization, Solana network health, operator quality, and MEV sharing.
-The yield score is an objective way to compare validators' relative yield and ensure we're returning a competitive APY to JitoSOL holders, which in turn attracts more stake to delegate to validators.

-In this version 0 of the score formula, there is no weighting of any factor above any other, because it is a product of all factors.
-But because all factors besides `yield_score` will only be `1.0` or `0.0`, yield is the main factor for determining validator ranking assuming all eligibility criteria is met.
-Even if one of the eligibility factors is not met, or the score is not high enough to be selected for the pool delegation, it is still advantageous to have a high `yield_score` as it is used for ranking which validators to unstake first.

-For a breakdown of the formulas used for each score, see the Appendix.

 Take a look at the implementation in [score.rs](./src/score.rs#L14)

 ### Compute Delegations

 Once all the validators are scored, we need to calculate the stake distribution we will be aiming for during this cycle.

-The top 200 of these validators by overall score will become our validator set, with each receiving 1/200th of the share of the pool.
+The top 90th percentile of these validators by overall yield score will become our validator set, with each receiving an equal share of the pool.
 If there are fewer than 200 validators eligible (having a non-zero score), the “ideal” validators are all of the eligible validators.

 At the end of this step, we have a list of target delegations, representing proportions of the share of the pool, not fixed lamport amounts.